← All beaches & hotels

 Moderate-Low Risk 2 / 5

-Sandy Beach is a popular bodysurfing beach on Oʻahu's East Side with generally good water quality.
+Sandy Beach is a popular bodysurfing beach on Oʻahu's East Side with historically baseline water quality.
 Open ocean exposure with strong currents provides decent flushing.
 There is some potential for runoff from nearby development after rain, but the beach typically tests well under normal conditions.

 The primary danger at Sandy Beach is the powerful shorebreak, not bacteria.
 Sandy Beach is one of the most dangerous beaches in Hawaiʻi for spinal injuries due to waves slamming onto shallow, hard-packed sand.
 Water quality is a secondary concern here — the physical risk from waves is far greater.